oracle/ojdbc-extensions/ojdbc-provider-azure/README.md

 or be configured programmatically.
 Configuration with JVM system properties is not supported.

-### Configuring Authentication
+### Configuring Authentication for Resource Providers
-Providers in this module must authenticate with Azure.
+Resource Providers in this module must authenticate with Azure.
 By default, a provider will automatically detect any available credentials.
 A specific credential may be configured using the "authenticationMethod" parameter.
 The parameter may be set to any of the following values: